MFaiqKhan/cryptoalgos_BSCS/Caesar Cipher/readme.md

-# Explaination of the code
+# Explanation of the code

 The formula (x+k) mod 26 for the Caesar cipher is applied for Encryption and (x-k) mod 26 is applied for Decryption.